nasa/cumulus-dashboard/README.md

 Follow the [Github documentation to create a new release](https://help.github.com/articles/creating-releases/) for the dashboard using the tag that you just pushed.
 Make sure to use the content from the CHANGELOG for this release as the description of the release on GitHub.

-<a name="bundlefootnote">1</a>: A dashboard bundle is just a ready-to-deploy compiled version of the dashboard and it's environment..
+<a name="bundlefootnote">1</a>: A dashboard bundle is just a ready-to-deploy compiled version of the dashboard and environment.